john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### Dropping duplicate entries

-This becomes useful when you're dealing with data that you know should have unique entries.
+This is useful when you're dealing with data that should have unique entries.

     df = df.drop_duplicates()
     df.drop_duplicates(inplace=True)